Contact me for feedback or questions! I reply to everyone.

 I wake up at 7 and eat a hastily prepared breakfast.
 I dress up in my white button shirt and red tie, and leave.
 I enter the building, wait until the bell rings, and enter the classroom.
 For the next 45 minutes I will sit silently down at my designated spot (possibly near someone I hate) to write down things I don't care about.
 Finally, I am graciously allowed to leave for the 5-15 minute break.
 I enter a small corridor, with hundreds of other screaming people, running around.
 Out of the corner of my eye, I spot a CCTV camera, watching my every move.

 The bell rings again, and I find myself back in the classroom.
 The story repeats 6 to 8 times that day.
 Finally, I can go back home.
 I turn on my computer to play some games.
 But then, it dawns on me that I still have homework to do.
 Another two hours gone.
 Need to pack up my belongings for tomorrow.
 Maybe I still have some time for a round of Fortnite.
 Or I will just go to sleep, as I'm fucking tired.
 After all, I must be rested for the test tomorrow.
 A test where I will have to answer questions about things I don't care about.
-Okay, I've got a decent grade.
+Okay, I've earned a decent grade.
 At last, I can forget it all.
 After all, I need space in my brain for the next wave of trash.

 Sounds like hell?
-Well, this is the reality for over a billion children on this Earth: Population by age, 2020
+Well, this is the reality for over a billion children on this Earth:

 About one billion between ages 5-14 (school age).
 Add the 15 and 16 year olds and you get a few hundred million more.
 Most of them will go to school: